haudiobe/XR-Traffic-Model/README.md

 python ./xrtm_encoder.py -i ./vtrace.csv -s=4 -e=2
 ```

-in this mode, feedack is not currently taken into account.

-#### **FEEDBACK_BASED** `-e=3` or `--erm=3`
+### Feedback modes

+The CLI encoder tool `xrtm_encoder.py` implements a random feedback generator to emulate client feedback.

+For *all feedback modes* listed below:
-The first frame gets encoded as Intra, then all subsequent frames get encoded as Inter, unless client feedback status requests otherwise.
+- the first frame gets encoded as Intra, then all subsequent frames get encoded as Inter, the encoder feedback status signals otherwise.

-Currently, the reported status is generated randomly at slice level, the encoder handles only `INTRA_REFRESH` and `NACK` feedback status only.

-#### *Implementing a client for status reporting* :

-the client needs to implement the `xrtm_feedback.FeedbackStatus` interface.
-when the encoder class is instantiated, it receives the FeedbackStatus implementation as a dependency.
+- before encoding a new frame (V-trace), the encoder checks for *full intra refresh* feedback and *bitrate control* feedback.

+#### NACK feedback `-e=3` or `--erm=3`

+NACK feedback signals the client could not decode a specific slice for a specific frame.
+All encoded slices are considered referenceable by the encoder, unless an explicit NACK feedback was received.

+#### ACK feedback `-e=4` or `--erm=4`

+ACK feedback signals the client could successfully decode a specific slice for a specific frame.
+All encoded slices are considered *non-referenceable* by the encoder, unless an explicit ACK feedback was received.

 ### **Rate control mode**